How To Format A Hard Drive For Video Editing

 The only downside to exFAT is that it is a bit more susceptible to corruption if a drive is not ejected safely.
 But as long as you follow the proper unmounting procedure, exFAT is a reliable and versatile format.

 It is stable, reliable, and supports journaling, which essentially means that your files are more durable, and can be recovered and restored more easily in the event of a drive failure.
+It also supports faster write speeds and mb/s transfer speeds than other formats with Mac machines.

 This is the most common Windows-only format.
 It supports file permissions for security, journaling, and a few other data-protection features.